JacobM184/A_Star_Algorithm/README.md

 ## Instructions

-To run this algorithm, you must download all the files (PNG file not necessary) into one directory, and then run the main.m file.
+To run this algorithm, you must download all the files (graphics folder not necessary) into one directory, and then run the main.m file.
 Edits can be made to the main.m file to modify the map and/or the start and goal coordinates.

 This A* Algorithm takes the following 5 inputs:
 - startCol - this is the column value for the starting position